OnelioViera/neon-clerk-next/README.md

 ![alt text](./public/images/neon-dashboard.jpg)

-### Sign Up to Clerk and Configure Application Sign In
+## Sign Up to Clerk and Configure Application Sign In

 Visit dashboard.clerk.com and sign up, or sign in if you’re an existing user.
 Create a new application and enable some of the available sign-in options.
-You can see that I’ve enabled Discord and Google as sign-in options for my application.

 ![alt text](./public/images/clerk-sign-up.jpg)

+Once the application has been created on Clerk, you’ll find your API keys on the Home screen of your application in the Clerk dashboard.
+Specifically, you’ll need the API keys listed in the Next.js section soon!

+## Using Neon’s Serverless Driver with Next.js and Drizzle ORM

+#### Create a Next.js Project and Install Dependencies